MacGyver (2016 TV series): Development

 In October 2015, the original series' executive producer, Henry Winkler, signed on to produce a remake series with James Wan and R. Scott Gemmill for CBS, which owns the rights to MacGyver through its acquisition of the original Paramount Television.
 In February 2016, it was announced that CBS had greenlit production of a pilot episode written by Paul Downs Colaizzo and directed by Wan.
 Wan pulled out from directing due to scheduling conflicts and was replaced by David Von Ancken.

 In May 2016, the network picked up the series.
-Co-creator and executive producer Peter M. Lenkov will serve as the showrunner.
+Co-creator and executive producer Peter M. Lenkov would serve as the showrunner.
 On May 18, 2016, CBS released a first video trailer for new series.
 In June 2016, the network scrapped the original pilot, with Wan to direct a new pilot episode.
-On June 21, 2016, that the series would premiere on Friday, September 23, 2016.
+On June 21, 2016, CBS announced that the series would premiere on Friday, September 23, 2016.

 On October 17, 2016, CBS ordered a full season of 21 episodes.
 On March 23, 2017, CBS renewed the series for a second season, which premiered on September 29, 2017.
 On May 9, 2019, it was announced that CBS renewed the series for a fourth season, which premiered on February 7, 2020.
 On November 6, 2019, it was announced that CBS had ordered an additional nine episodes in this fourth season, which would've brought the total to 22 episodes.
 Due to the COVID-19 outbreak, this total was reduced to 20 episodes, with six additional episodes being completely filmed before the production halt.
 However, producers and CBS later chose to conclude the season with the final episode of the CODEX story arc, which was scripted to fit within the original 13 episode order.
 This decision came after MacGyver was renewed for a fifth season on May 6, 2020, allowing the final six episodes filmed for season 4 to be moved to season 5.
 The fifth season premiered on December 4, 2020.